7 Reasons Not to Skip a Home Inspection

 6. Learn how to protect your investment

-The inspector will be an invaluable source of information for you, providing tips and knowledge on how best to maintain your home.
+The inspector can be an invaluable source of information, providing tips and knowledge on how best to maintain your home.
 Knowing how to properly care for your home can save you thousands of dollars over the years.

 7. Negotiate